Alice Mthembu: Early life and education

 Mthembu was born into a Zulu family on 10 June 1959.
 She had a matric certificate.

 Political career

 Mthembu was a member of the provincial executive committee of the African National Congress Women's League in KwaZulu-Natal.

 Prior to the May 8, 2019 general election, Mthembu was the seventeenth candidate on the ANC's list of KwaZulu-Natal candidates for the National Assembly.
-The Democratic Alliance, an opposition party, urged the public to object to her candidature because she produced false documents in 2000 to try and prove that she married the late ANC Member of the Provincial Legislature in KwaZulu-Natal Shedrack Bheki Mthembu in January 1983.
+The Democratic Alliance, an opposition party, urged the public to object to her candidature because she produced false documents in 2000 to try to prove that she married the late ANC Member of the Provincial Legislature in KwaZulu-Natal Shedrack Bheki Mthembu in January 1983.
 The court ruled against her.

 She was elected to the National Assembly and sworn in on 22 May 2019.
 On 27 June, she became a member of the Portfolio Committee on Communications.
 In November 2020, Mthembu was named to the Portfolio Committee on Defence and Military Veterans and the Joint Standing Committee on Defence.